srtpan/srtpan/README.md

 I am Shruti, a data nerd who went to Duke to geek out more about ~~basketball~~ data!

-🔭 I’m currently working at CVS Health doing software engineering work to support their mighty predictive model.
-Previously, I was at Nationwide Insurance.
-Bonus points, if you sang *"Nationwide, is on your side"*, we are already friends!
+🔭 I’m currently working at CVS Health, leading their GenAI initiatives to reduce time-to-market strategies for Caremark.
+I work intensively with prescription data and support underwriters with pricing, forecasting utilization, and AI integration.
+Previously, I worked at Nationwide as an internal consultant for the annuities department, supporting them with AI integration, underwriting, and competitive landscaping.

-🌱 In the data world, my current explorations are green AI, ethical AI, user-centered AI, and LLMs
+🌱 In the data world, my current explorations are hardware AI integrations and women's health.

 😄 Outside of work, you will find me cooking, binging on podcasts, or reading a cozy book in a cute corner of my home